nolbir-io/Eloquent-JavaScript/03_functions.md

 {{quote {author: "Donald Knuth", chapter: true}

-People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
+People think that computer science is the art of geniuses but the insonlar computer sciencse ni daholar san'ati deb o'y;aydilar. actual reality is the opposite, just many people doig things that build on each other, like a wall of mini stones.

 quote}}